 Road haulage can be an industry fraught with danger when an inexperienced or “cowboy” block haulage company cuts corners or ignores basic health and safety measures.
-We urge any homeowner or company to choose their brick haulage firm carefully, as if you choose an accident-prone provider, there’s a high-likelihood you’ll be inconvenienced in some way or another.
+We urge any homeowner or company to choose their brick haulage firm carefully.
+If you choose an accident-prone provider, there’s a high likelihood you’ll be inconvenienced in some way or another.
 For example, they might damage the goods you’re paying them to transport.

-Below, we’ve run through some of the guidelines that HSE (Health & Safety Executive) issues every block haulage company from Hampshire to the far reaches of Scotland.
-With nearly 50 years’ experience within the road haulage sector, we’ve made a habit of following them closely, and this approach is reflected in our immaculate track record.
+Below, we’ve run through some of the guidelines which the HSE (Health & Safety Executive) issues every brick haulage company in the UK, from Hampshire to the far reaches of Scotland.
+With nearly 50 years’ experience in the industry, we’ve made a habit of following them closely, and this approach is reflected in our immaculate track record.

-Each and every block haulage company in Hampshire and further afield throughout the UK needs to be aware of the most common causes of injury and fatality in the road haulage sector.
-The vast majority of injuries can be placed within the four following categories:
+Every block haulage company needs to be aware of the most common causes of injury and fatality in the road haulage sector.
+Most injuries can be placed within the four following categories:

 • Slips and trips